Alcohol vs. Cannabis

 Economic Benefits: Who’s Making the Green?

 From an economic standpoint, cannabis is the new kid on the block, but it’s growing fast.
 Cannabis businesses are creating jobs, boosting tax revenues, and supporting local economies in a way alcohol has been doing for years.
-States like Colorado and California are raking in millions from cannabis taxes, and new cannabis entrepreneurs are popping up like dandelions after a rainstorm.
+States like Colorado and California are seeing significant tax revenues from cannabis.

 Social Attitudes: Changing Norms